b-j-roberts/MyBlockchains/naive-blockchain/naive-cryptocurrency-l2/README.md

 ### Running

-**Run L1 Node : **
+**Run L1 Node :**

 Firstly, you will need to either launch a private L1 Network or gain access to an L1 RPC endpoint.
 This will be used to provide data availability, interfaces for Provers, Bridging contracts and native currency, and provide finality.

-I recommend using the private network setup in this repo under `MyBlockchain/eth-private-network`, simply follow the instructions under the README.md there.
+I recommend using the private network setup in this repo under `MyBlockchain/eth-private-network`, simply follow the instructions under the [README.md there](https://github.com/b-j-roberts/MyBlockchains/tree/master/eth-private-network).
 However, if you wish to use your own private network provider or RPC node, that is fine.

 NOTE: Most of the below interfaces expect the L1 Network to be at `http://localhost:8545`, so some configurations may need to be changed for you.

-**Deploy Contracts : **
+**Deploy Contracts :**

 Next is to deploy the smart contracts used for the L2 network onto the L1 chain.
 These include :
-- `TransactionStorage` - Stores batch transaction data posted from L2 Sequencer onto L1.
+- `TransactionStorage` - Stores batched transaction data posted from L2 Sequencer onto L1.
 Also provides interfaces to Provers to "prove" batch validity.
 - `L1Bridge` - L1 Eth Bridge contract used to lock & unlock bridged eth.
 Sends events to be watched for on L2.
 - `L1TokenBridge` - L1 ERC20 & ERC721 Token Bridge contract used to lock & unlock bridged tokens.
 Sends events to be watched for on L2.
 - Tokens - 4 ERC token contracts used for testing bridge. `BasicERC20`, `StableERC20`, `BasicERC721`, and `SpecialERC721`.